Chart Color Schemes

 Wonthella faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.2%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (1.6%) and graduate diplomas (0.6%).
-Trade and technical skills are prominent, with 42.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.1%) and certificates (34.7%).
+Vocational credentials are prevalent, with 42.8% of residents aged 15+ holding them, including advanced diplomas (8.1%) and certificates (34.7%).
+Educational participation is high at 25.5%, with 9.3% in primary education, 9.2% in secondary education, and 1.6% pursuing tertiary education.

-Educational participation is high, with 25.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 25.5% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 9.2% in secondary education, and 1.6% pursuing tertiary education.

 Frequently Asked Questions - Education